10 Tips for Creating Accessible Course Content

 Resources: MiraCosta’s syllabus checklist has examples of recommended language.

-- Semantic Structure (or Styles) always used to create structure in Word, Open Office, HTML, etc. Heading 1 for Document Title; Heading 2 for all Section Titles; Heading 3 for all Sub-section Titles.
-Also, Strong (structural equivalent of bold); Emphasis (structural equivalent of italics).
-Other Style types are available, as needed.
-Table of Contents should be provided based on the Heading structure; Table of Figures, if needed.
+- Semantic Structure (or Styles) always used to create structure in Canvas, Word, on web pages, etc. Do not use font features for structure – rather use Heading 1 for Document Title (only one per page/document); Heading 2 for all Section Titles; Heading 3 for all Sub-section Titles.
+Table of Contents if used, should be based on the Heading structure.

 Resources: Creating Accessible Documents Word (WebAIM)

 - Ensure Readability Divide large blocks of text into smaller more manageable sections; avoid complex sentences; use sans-serif font at approximately 12 points.
 Ensure reading order is correct when screen readers are used (beware text boxes and other non-sequential methods for adding text).